 Although the SSA has a standard disability listing under which RA is reviewed, they will likely need to see a residual functional capacity (RFC) evaluation from your doctor as well.
 This report must detail your symptoms and the limitations they place on your everyday abilities.

-The opinion of a rheumatologist holds the most weight, though another doctor considered an expert in RA is also appropriate.
-Work closely with your doctor to accurately reflect your everyday limitations and remember that your doctor works for you.
+The opinion of a rheumatologist holds the most weight.
+Work closely with your doctor to accurately reflect your everyday limitations of rheumatoid arthritis and remember that your doctor works for you.

 Clearly Establish Your Work Limitations through Medical and Work History Records